Association of Population Centers

 ARTICLE VII – Elections, Terms of Office, Filling Vacancies

 - The Secretary shall solicit nominations from the Board of Directors for candidates for officer positions.
-The Secretary will produce a slate, in which there will at least one candidate for each office.
+The Secretary will produce a slate, in which there will be at least one candidate for each office.
 Provision will be made for write-in candidates.
 Any member of the Board of Directors from an organization in good standing is eligible for election to office.

 - The officers shall be elected by the Board of Directors for two-year terms commencing the first January 1 after election or immediately after the office is vacant.
 Terms shall be organized so that the President and Vice-president expire in alternate years, and the Treasurer and Secretary expire in alternate years.

 - Any committee member may resign by a notice in writing to the President.
 Any officer may resign by a notice in writing to the Board of Directors.
 Vacancies with more than 6 months left in the term shall be filled by the Board of Directors by a majority affirmative vote.
 The selected replacement shall fill the balance of the term vacated.
 Vacancies with 6 or fewer months remaining in the term will be filled at the regularly scheduled election using the previously described nominations and elections process.